-WARNING!
+- WARNING!
 Respiration monitoring is not recommended on active patients.
-It may lead to false alarm.
+It may lead to false alarm. - WARNING!

-WARNING!
 Install white and red electrodes in opposite positions to obtain optimum respiration waveform.
 Avoid placing the cable above liver and ventricle to reduce false readings produced by the heart coverage or pulsation blood flow.
+This is very important for neonates.